What Are Pressure-less Tennis Balls?

 Are pressureless tennis balls good for practice?

-Because these balls have the capability to retain the bounce for a longer period of time, they are suitable for practice and can also be used for playing competitive matches.
+Yes, pressureless tennis balls are good for practice sessions.
+Because these balls have the capability to retain the bounce for a longer period of time, they are suitable for practice and recreational play.

 Why would you use pressureless tennis balls?